Security Attacks Abusing Pulse-level Quantum Circuits: Background

+Typically, quantum circuits and programs are defined using gate-level primitives, with quantum software development kits such as Qiskit~\cite{Qiskit}, Amazon Braket Python SDK~\cite{braket}, Q\#~\cite{azure}, Cirq~\cite{cirq_developers_2022}.
 Similar to compilation in classical computing, gate-level quantum circuits often need to be modified so that they satisfy the requirements of specific hardware.
 This process involves decomposing non-native quantum gates into native gates, optimizing gates by grouping and eliminating redundant gates, mapping logical qubits to physical qubits, routing circuits within the constrained topology, etc.

-The next step is to generate the actual operations, usually pulse-level circuits.
+The next step is to transform gate-level circuits to lower-level specifications, usually pulse-level circuits.
 This process is like assembling in classical computing.
 Leveraging pre-calibrated data for native gates on individual qubits or qubit pairs, microwave pulse sequences are generated and tailored for specific hardware.
-Besides native gates, arbitrary pulses can also be included.
-Consequently, pulse-level circuits can be readily executed on the target quantum computer.
+Besides native gates, arbitrary pulses can also be included with custom gates.
+Consequently, pulse-level circuits can be processed by quantum computer controllers to generate the actual operations manipulating qubits on the target quantum computer.

-Pulse-level circuits are necessary because they specify the actual operations on quantum computers.
-While they are not public on all quantum computers due to reasons like complexity, an increase in exposing it has been seen, including IBM, Amazon, OpenPulse, PennyLane, etc. Though the advantages of pulse-level circuits are widely explored, security and privacy aspects have not been researched, which are the focus of this paper.